firesim/firesim/docs/Advanced-Usage/Workloads/Defining-Custom-Workloads.rst

 **ERRATA**: The following instructions assume the default buildroot-based linux distribution (br-base).
-In order to customize Fedora, you should build the basic Fedora image (as described in :ref:`booting-fedora`) and modify the image directly (or in QEMU).
+In order to customize Fedora, you should build the basic Fedora image (as described in :ref:`booting-fedora`) and modify the image directly (or use :ref:`FireMarshal <firemarshal>` to generate the workload).
 Imporantly, Fedora currently does not support the "command" option for workloads.

 Uniform Workload JSON
 ----------------------------